glimpse-editor/glimpse-editor.github.io/content/contribute.md

 ---
 title: "Contribute"
-date: 2020-06-07T16:43:00+01:00
+date: 2020-07-18T01:00:00+01:00
 draft: false
 menu: "main"
 ---
 Please note that we are developing Glimpse Image Editor in two parallel streams.

 The "fork" stream is already providing a workable solution for people who dislike the "gimp" name or encounter barriers when they advocate the GNU Image Manipulation Program in schools, universities and workplaces.
+You can read more about our development priorities and our target userbase here: https://github.com/glimpse-editor/Glimpse/wiki/Development-Priorities

-The "rewrite" stream aims to create a completely new image editing program with a different user interface and cross-platform graphical toolkit.
+The "rewrite" stream (also known as "Glimpse NX") aims to create a completely new image editing program with a different user interface and cross-platform graphical toolkit.
 That will not be based on the GNU Image Manipulation Program.
+We will provide more details about this in coming months.

 We have highlighted which stream each link belongs to.
 If there is no named stream, the link applies to both.